 Using the optional Distronic Plus distance sensing cruise control is an eerie and fascinating experience.
 The radar-based distance monitoring system automatically slows the CL, using the brakes if necessary, as you close the gap on the car in front.
 That distance can be set between a hundred and several hundred feet.
 When the system detects the lane ahead is clear again, it accelerates back to your pre-set speed.
 All the driver needs do is steer, an odd sensation to say the least.
 The system works beautifully in light Interstate traffic and reasonably well in moderately denser intra-urban highway environments, though it sometimes annoyed us by slowing sooner for a car up ahead than an average driver would in most circumstances.

-There's more to Distronic than active cruise control.
+There's more to Distronic Plus than active cruise control.
 The system is tied into a comprehensive in-car safety network.
-Distronic will sound an alarm if the driver is gaining too fast on the car ahead, meanwhile priming the Brake Assist Plus system to apply full emergency braking as soon as the driver presses on the brake pedal, no matter how lightly it's applied.
+It will sound an alarm if the driver is gaining too fast on the car ahead, meanwhile priming the Brake Assist Plus system to apply full emergency braking as soon as the driver presses on the brake pedal, no matter how lightly it's applied.
 If the driver doesn't respond to the distance alarm, the system will apply up to 40 percent of total braking capacity automatically to slow the car down.

 The Mercedes-Benz CL coupe is a melding of sensuous design and cosseting luxury that few other vehicles in the world can match.
 The CL offers svelte driving dynamics and a near endless list of luxury and safety equipment.
 This is a car for people who are smitten by its special nature.
 It's a beautiful coupe for two.